+Although all of us perform research all the time, that doesn’t mean that all of us are good researchers.
 To be a good researcher involves the confluence of a very specific set of computer-based skills and epistemic virtues that do not necessarily arise automatically from studying the Great Books.
 These research skills, which are often grouped together under the broad category of “information literacy,” include such things as being familiar with ways to use information networks (both digital and physical) to find relevant information and weed out what is irrelevant.
 Information literacy also involves knowing how to use computer applications for research in both liberal arts and STEM subjects.
 It involves being able to use critical thinking to evaluate information sources, in addition to exercising epistemic virtue when working with information.

 For a variety of reasons that will be discussed below, many classical schools de-emphasize information literacy, even in 12th grade senior thesis class.

 What Has Classical Education to do With Information Literacy?

 There are a number of reasons that classical schools are generally lacking when it comes to training students in these information literacy skills.
 Some of these reasons are practical and some ideological.

 Most teachers who oversee a senior thesis class have a background in the liberal arts in general, and rhetoric in particular, and thus they may be suspicious of information literacy, which tends to be more associated (whether rightly or wrongly) with the social sciences and STEM subjects.